Rabbi David Rosenn, Executive Director

 Rabbi Rosenn can be reached at 212-687-0188 ext.
 209.

-Prior to joining HFLS, Kim held positions in grantmaking, fundraising, communications, education, and administration at NY Jewish organizations including The Jewish Theological Seminary, the Conference on Jewish Material Claims Against Germany, and Hebrew Union College-Jewish Institute of Religion.
-Since 2011 she has served as a Board member of Advancing Jewish Professionals of NYC, a volunteer-led organization that coordinates professional development and networking events for Jewish communal professionals in their first 15 years in the field.
+Prior to joining HFLS, Kim held positions in development, grantmaking, communications, and administration at nonprofit organizations including The Jewish Theological Seminary, the Conference on Jewish Material Claims Against Germany, and Hebrew Union College-Jewish Institute of Religion.

 Rona Gottlib Bochenek, Director of Finance and Administration

 Rona oversees the finance department and is responsible for four UJA-Federation of New York scholarship funds for higher education.